 - Austin, TX

-To Generation Y — also known as the Millennial generation — Austin may be most familiar as a mecca for alternative rock music, but the city is a draw for Millennials due to its high level of affordability and comparable cultural experience to much pricier coastal cities.
+To Generation Y — also known as the Millennial generation — Austin, Texas may be most familiar as a mecca for alternative rock music, but the city is a draw for Millennials due to its high level of affordability and comparable cultural experience to much pricier coastal cities.
 Younger adults just entering the workforce also like the city thanks to its rapidly growing tech hub.
 With Austin’s stable economy and variety of plenty of well-paying IT jobs, home investors will delight in this burgeoning market.

 - Suburban Florida